-The first meal for many Romans was called the ientaculum (coming from the word ientare or jentare, literally meaning “to break fast”).
+The first meal for many Romans was called ientaculum (coming from the word ientare or jentare, literally meaning “to break fast”).
 I found that this meal mostly stayed the same for all periods of Rome’s history.
-Generally, it was light, maybe consisting of bread, cheese, fruit, and nuts, and was meant to be eaten on the go.
-Children would take their ientaculum with them on the way to school, and adults would eat theirs while heading to work.
+Martial notes that the ientaculum was not usually taken after the fourth hour, or around 10 o’clock (Epigrams 8.67).
+Schoolboys, as Martial adds in another epigram, ate their ientacula earlier than this, at cockcrow (14.223).

-The second meal by around the end of the republic was the prandium (I’m not entirely sure about the time it became established).
-This meal was also fairly light: it normally included vegetables and bread with cold meats, fish, or eggs.
+The second meal by around the end of the republic was prandium.
+This meal, like ientaculum, was fairly light: for the playwright Seneca, it was only a bit of dry bread (Epistles 83).
+Normally, it seems, this Roman lunch included bread, indeed, with vegetables and cold meats, fish, or eggs.
 Following a morning at work or school, Romans would typically go home to eat their prandium.

 Early in Rome’s existence, the third meal of the day was called the vesperna, and consisted of a single, probably meatless course.
 I wasn’t able to find too much information on this meal because, for some reason or another, the vesperna was replaced by the cena.
 The author Livy claims in his book Ab Urbe Condita that Roman cuisine began to grow more complex and take on a life of its own as a result of conquest and expansion, an explanation that could account for a later cena.

-During Rome’s early history, common cena fare for all Romans, regardless of class, was porridge.
+During Rome’s early history, common cena fare for all Romans, regardless of class, likely would have been porridge.
 Referred to as puls or graneam in Latin, it was made of one of the most fundamental ingredients in all of Roman cooking: wheat.
 Cooks would mix wheat with water, salt, and usually some form of fat like lard, butter, or oil.

 Depending on the time of year, different vegetables could be eaten with the porridge, adding some variety to an otherwise monotonous dish.
 Wealthier diners would also add extra ingredients like eggs, honey, cheese, and, every now and then, meat or fish.